symfony/symfony-docs/quick_tour/the_controller.rst

     ``encoders`` section.

-Going to the ``http://localhost/Symfony/web/app_dev.php/demo/secured/hello`` URL will automatically redirect you to the login form as this resource is protected by a firewall via a login form.
+Going to the ``http://localhost/Symfony/web/app_dev.php/demo/secured/hello`` URL will automatically redirect you to the login form because this resource is protected by a ``firewall``.

-You can also force a given role to be required by using the ``@extra:Secure`` annotation on the controller::
+You can also force the action to require a given role by using the ``@extra:Secure`` annotation on the controller::

     /**